srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Note: Csmith requires also m4; we used m4 1.4.18.

+We now discuss how to reproduce the results with short fuzzing campaign, each of which takes 5 minutes.
+Note: in the paper the fuzzing campaign are 24 hours longs, repeated 10 times, which will bring the testing of this part to 2400 hours of fuzzing (because we also have 10 differnet tools).

+## Results you can reproduced:
+- Table 5: Throughput
+- Figure 2 - LLVM coverage
+- Figure 2 - GCC coverage
+- Figure 3 - LLVM middle-end coverage
+- Figure 3 - LLVM back-end coverage
+- Table 6: BUG Rate in 24 hours

+Seeds files for running fuzzers: we added some examples of such in seeds folder of the artifact as some of the fuzzers require seeds.

 --- OLD TEXT ---
 Tools' Evaluation in the paper
 ==============================

-Seeds files for running fuzzers: we added some examples of such in seeds folder.

 ## Throughput